BhallaLab/almirah/docs/source/tutorial.rst

 * Migrate database records from one schema to another
 * Interface with DataLad compatible datasets

-The :doc:`reference/index` acts as good starting point if you need these.
+Please look up :doc:`reference/index` if you need these.